 - Missouri Common Grant Application: The Missouri Common Grant Application (CGA) Version 2.0 allows grantmakers and grantseekers to work from a common set of questions and definitions that reinforce solid nonprofit practices.
 Grantmakers who accept the CGA will host this form on their respective websites; some grantmakers may have modified versions of the CGA.
 Please keep in mind that every grantmaker has different guidelines and priorities, as well as deadlines and timetables.
 Any funder that has agreed to accept a CGA form may request additional information at any stage in the proposal process.
 Learn more here.

-- Capital Campaign Report: Gateway Center for Giving annually produces a new edition of Dollars and Sense: A Report on the Major Funding Campaigns in the St. Louis Region.
-This report provides an overview of the market for capital and endowment campaigns.
+- Capital Campaign Report: GCG annually produces a new edition of the Capital Campaign Report, which provides an overview of the market for capital and endowment campaigns.
 These trends are significant for nonprofits considering launching a campaign, for grantmakers who fund capital and endowment projects, and for consultants and those who work with nonprofits in helping identify needs and resources in the community.
 A public version, with confidential information redacted, is available for purchase.
 Learn more here.